grem11n/awesome-it-communities-ua/CONTRIBUTING.md

 1. Communities should originate from Ukraine or be related to Ukraine.
 2. Ukrainian language is welcome and well-understood inside a community.
 3. Community can be a Slack or Telgram group, Web forum, YouTube channel, basically everything where people can communicate with each other.
-Please, do not put links to read-only blogs here.
+Please, do not put links to read-only blogs or Telegram channels here.
 4. Community should be active.
 5. Check if a community isn't already in the list.
 It might be a duplicate.
 The rule of thumb here is to submit a community only if you run it.
 6. Check if the link is working and pointing to the right location.